Giapa/Learning-Journey/README.md

 ### TyperaceBot
 A python bot that helps you type really fast but not so fast that you need to fill a captcha.

+### Vue-basics
+A Vue3 project to test the basics of the project